-Major New Russian Archive for World War II
+Major New Russian Archive for World War IIHistorians in the News

 The only English-language coverage I found was from Voice of Russia, and the translation isn’t entirely correct.
 13 million files in the Russian original becomes 13 billion documents in English, for example.